Stimulation of my vagus nerve has played a key role in the management of my anxiety and mental health over the years.

 Studies have shown that yoga increases GABA, a calming neurotransmitter in your brain.
 Researchers believe it does this by “stimulating vagal afferents”, which increase activity in the parasympathetic nervous system (13-18).

-Researchers have also found that yoga stimulates the vagal nerve and therefore should be practiced by people who struggle with depression and anxiety (19).
+Researchers have also found that yoga stimulates the vagus nerve and therefore should be practiced by people who struggle with depression and anxiety (19).

 Despite all the great research, I’m personally not a big fan of yoga.
 A lot of people swear by it but it’s just not for me.
 I prefer tai chi.